roots/sage/README.md

 Sage is a productivity-driven WordPress starter theme with a modern development workflow.

-**The `master` branch currently tracks Sage 10 which is in active development.
+**The `main` branch currently tracks Sage 10 which is in active development.
 Looking for Sage 9 or the latest Sage 10 beta release?
 [See releases](https://github.com/roots/sage/releases).**

 ## Features